Shaban Polluzha

-Shaban Mustafë Kastrati (1871 – 21 February 1945), known as Shaban Polluzha, was a Kosovo Albanian military leader active in Drenica during World War II.
-He was a collaborationist, serving in the Royal Albanian gendarmerie and as a commander of the Vulnetari militia.
+Shaban Mustafë Kastrati (1871 – 21 February 1945), known as Shaban Polluzha, was a Kosovo Albanian military leader and Nazi collaborator active in Drenica during World War II.
+He served in the Royal Albanian gendarmerie and as a commander of the Vulnetari militia.
 He was briefly a member of the Balli Kombëtar.
-He was killed by the Yugoslav Partisans.

 Early life

 Shaban was born in Polluzha, in the Drenica region (now central Kosovo).
-He comes from a middle-class family and he was not educated, but as a young man he became involved in political life, which was imposed on him by the circumstances and injustices of the occupying regimes.
+He came from a middle-class family and he was not educated, but as a young man he became involved in political life, which was imposed on him by the circumstances and injustices of the occupying regimes.